audsinthecity/wedding-registry/README.md

 requirements first and then revisit the more complicated dapp.
 * You can see the work in progress repo [here](https://github.com/audsinthecity/accountability-rings)
-* Extensions for this project could include making it possible to actually "buy" the items from the registry by sending value with the transaction instead of just claiming them, and enabling payment split functions.
+* Extensions for this project could include making it possible to actually "buy" the items from the registry by sending value with the transaction instead of just claiming them, enabling payment split functions, integrating uPort login, serve the UI from IPFS

 ## Authors